How to use a digital whiteboard effectively in your training sessions

 Digital whiteboards also have that useful feature of flexibility that allows them to be accessed and used in many different ways.
 As we mentioned, you can likely access the whiteboard through many different devices, but you can also set one up on the fly whenever you decide you might need one.
 New digital whiteboards are as easy as a click away, so a unefficient 15-minute catch-up call can quickly become an extra-effective workshopping session with a properly enabled digital whiteboard.

 When you’re working with many different stakeholders on a digital whiteboard, things are bound to get a little messy.
 Good brainstorming and workshop sessions often lead to a ton of ideas being thrown at the board, but this also made it a bit difficult to clearly identify which discussion points were key to your meeting’s objective and which ones can be tabled for another date.
-You’ve probably seen this with meeting scribes frantically noting down and erasing items on a whiteboard in the conference room as they try to keep up with the discussion.
+You have probably seen this with meeting scribes frantically noting down and erasing items on a whiteboard in the conference room as they try to keep up with the discussion.

-Like most things digital, the virtual whiteboard is not limited by the difficulties of editing.
-Copy, paste, undo, redo, readjust, and other standard editing functions have become a mainstay in almost every drafting software, so it was only natural for them to be present with digital whiteboards as well.
+Like most things digital, the digital whiteboard is not limited by the difficulties of editing.
+Copy, paste, undo, redo, readjust, and other standard editing functions have become a mainstay in almost every visual management software, so it was only natural for them to be present with digital whiteboards as well.
 You can easily reorganize entries on a whiteboard by dragging it around, you can undo and redo certain actions taken, and you can even easily adjust the design of the whiteboard in a snap.

-Things are admittedly much easier with a digital whiteboard not just in the usage front but in its shareability.
-We touched briefly on the flexibility of the tool across different scenarios regardless of location, but digital whiteboards can easily be exported to a variety of formats so you can share the material how you see fit.
 This is incredibly useful for those who may not have been part of the meeting but want to see what you all discussed.
-You can easily just clean up the file with some light editing and directly share it with others so that they can have access to what was discussed.
+You can easily just clean up the file with some light editing and directly share it with others so that they can have an asynchronous access to what was discussed.
 It’s quick to fix up and even quicker to share around with students right after a classroom session, for example.

 While we’ve talked about the different benefits of using digital whiteboards, some of you who might be more comfortable with the classic whiteboard set-up might balk at all of it and still be unconvinced of how useful this is for teaching and general discussions.
 But there are ways to elevate the way you approach the use of digital whiteboards that might resonate with those you are teaching in a hybrid or fully remote set-up.

-Collaborate and Engage
+1. Collaborate and engage

-Teachers can utilize different digital whiteboard resources as part of larger activities to get students working on a particular problem set, brainstorm ideas regarding a topic, or even have them present on a topic themselves through a whiteboard demonstration.
-Washington State University has noted that regardless of the activity conducted, the fostering of an engaging and collaborative environment can help increase students’ critical-level thinking and further reinforce their attention and focus on the subject.
+Teachers can utilize different digital whiteboard resources as part of larger activities to get learners working on a particular problem set, brainstorm ideas regarding a topic, or even have them present on a topic themselves through a whiteboard demonstration.
+Washington State University has noted that regardless of the activity conducted, the fostering of an engaging and collaborative environment can help increase learners’ critical-level thinking and further reinforce their attention and focus on the subject.

-You can even fully record a class for asynchronous teaching so that students can learn auxiliary topics that might not need to take up live teaching time but you believe can help support certain topics that will need a little more context and instruction.
-Brown College even sees this tactic as practicing more inclusive teaching methods, understanding that every student has different ways of learning and contexts that might hinder their ability to participate in a live-learning capacity.
+You can even fully record a class for asynchronous teaching so that learners can learn auxiliary topics that might not need to take up live teaching time but you believe can help support certain topics that will need a little more context and instruction.
+Brown College even sees this tactic as practicing more inclusive teaching methods, understanding that every learner has different ways of learning and contexts that might hinder their ability to participate in a live-learning capacity.